 Fire risk assessments are a legal requirement.
 If you don't have a fire risk assessment you could be breaking the law.

 The establishment of an acceptable occupancy capacity for licenced premises (or events) is considered to be an essential factor in achieving the licencing objective of ‘Public Safety’.

 We will expect it to be calculated and incorporated into the fire risk assessment and operating schedule.

 If you fail to do this then we may take enforcement action against you.
 Your fire risk assessment will also be considered not sufficient.

 An occupancy capacity must be calculated based on the following criteria:

 How to calculate occupancy

-Information on how to calculate occupancy capacities can be found in the following guides.
+Information on occupancy capacities for more complex premises can be found in the following Government guides.